MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 ComponentIDs = ComponentDeviceId
 ```

 In the above INF sample, `ComponentIDs = ComponentDeviceId` indicates that the child device will have a hardware ID `SWC\ComponentDeviceId`.
-When installed, this INF will create the following device hierarchy:

-*image*

 Then for future firmware updates, the firmware update driver source code likely stays the same, but update the INF and firmware binary file.
-In this case, the functional and firmware devnodes must have different hardware IDs in order to be targeted independently.
+In this case, the functional and firmware device nodes must have different hardware IDs in order to be targeted independently.

-## Inbox driver
+## Adding firmware update logic to a Microsoft-supplied driver

 For devices that use an inbox driver, an additional device must be enumerated that can have a custom driver installed on it